AK-Jeevan/brain-tumor-MRI-classifier/README.md

 This project uses a Convolutional Neural Network (CNN) to classify brain tumors from MRI images.
 It leverages TensorFlow and Keras to build, train, and evaluate a deep learning model capable of distinguishing between different tumor types.

+## 📌 Project Overview

+This project demonstrates how to:

+- Load and preprocess MRI images using TensorFlow's `image_dataset_from_directory`
+- Build a CNN model for multi-class classification
+- Train and validate the model using a split dataset
+- Visualize training performance
+- Evaluate model accuracy on unseen data

 ## 📂 Dataset

 The dataset should be organized in the following structure: